isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 Green Skills Committee.</p>
 </li>
 </ul>
-<p>&nbsp;To pull together the many strands of work, the Singapore Business
+<p>To pull together the many strands of work, the Singapore Business Federation
-Federation has recommended establishing a public-private Carbon Transition Council, to support companies in transition planning and seize green opportunities.
+has recommended establishing a public-private Carbon Transition Council, to support companies in transition planning and seize green opportunities.
 We are assessing the proposal and will provide an update in due course.</p>
 <p><strong>Exercising Influence Beyond Our Size</strong>
 </p>